• Skip to primary navigation

 Is buckwheat flour really gluten free?

-Yep, don't worry!
-Although it has "wheat" in its name, buckwheat flour contains no wheat or gluten.
+Although there is "wheat" in the name, buckwheat flour contains no wheat or gluten.

 What else can I use buckwheat flour for?